 It is a regular work day at Centurion Trust bank.
 Without warning, a group of people enter dressed as firemen.
 They, along with two other people who are playing the parts of a prospective employee and an angry customer, pull guns and take everybody hostage.
 The gang is led by siblings Leah, Vee and Michael Dillon.
 The group are dissatisfied with the haul of money they get.
 To calm them down, assistant manager Ed Maas tells them how to circumvent security protocols that would alert the police and then suggests that they try the old vault down beneath the bank, which houses some six million dollars.
 However, in venturing down to break in to the vault, the group find that in doing so they have unleashed something supernatural.

 The Vault comes from Dan Bush, a director who may not instantly come to the tip of the tongue.
 A few years earlier, Bush was one of the three directors who made the fine mass insanity outbreak film The Signal (2007).
-Bush also contributed to the multi-director Fight Fuck Pray (2008) and then solo directed the science-fiction film The Resurrection of William Zero (2014).
+Bush also contributed to the multi-director Fight Fuck Pray (2008) and then solo directed the science-fiction film The Reconstruction of William Zero (2014).

 The Vault comes with a novelty premise – thieves conduct a bank robbery but find more than they bargained for when they open a vault housing something supernatural.
 The only other genre film that vaguely comes near this was From Dusk Till Dawn 2: Texas Blood Money (1999) but that was more about vampires holed up in a bank against police outside.
 The originality of the premise offers some promise as one sat down to watch.